Feminist views on pornography: Feminist critique of censorship

 Critique of censorship has become especially prevalent in China, where pornography is strictly prohibited, and the ownership or sale of pornographic materials can mean life in prison.
 Feminists like Li Yinhe openly oppose the censorship of pornography and advocate for its decriminalization.
-Looking to many western countries as an example, Yinhe emphasizes the importance of freedom of expression and cites the 35th article of the Constitution of the People's Republic of China in declaring the right to pornography as a form of free speech.
+Looking to many western countries as an example, Yinhe emphasizes the importance of freedom of expression and cites the 35th article of the Constitution of China in declaring the right to pornography as a form of free speech.

 Andrea Dworkin and Catharine MacKinnon responded with a statement claiming that the idea that anti-porn raids in Canada reflected the application of pre-Butler standards and that it was actually illegal under Butler to selectively target LGBT materials.
 However, opponents of Butler have countered that the decision simply reinforced an existing politics of censorship that pre-dated the decision.

 Anti-censorship feminists question why only some forms of sexist communication (namely sexually arousing/explicit ones) should be banned, while not advocating bans against equally misogynist public discourse.
 Susie Bright notes, "It's a far different criticism to note that porn is sexist.
 So are all commercial media.
 That's like tasting several glasses of salt water and insisting only one of them is salty.
 The difference with porn is that it is people fucking, and we live in a world that cannot tolerate that image in public."